Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Acknowledgments

 \section{Acknowledgments}

 The contributions of DAK and GNT were carried out within the framework of the participation of the University of Ioannina in the National Programme for Controlled Thermonuclear Fusion of the Hellenic Republic.
 JWB was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, as a part of the Mathematical Multifaceted Integrated Capability Centers program, under Award Number DE-SC0023164.
-PJM received support from the DOE Office of Fusion Energy Sciences under DE-FG02-04ER-54742.
+Both JWB and PJM received support from the DOE Office of Fusion Energy Sciences under DE-FG02-04ER-54742.
+PJM also acknowledges support via NSF \# DMS-1928930 during his stay at the Simons Laufer Mathematical Sciences Institute in the Fall of 2025.
 E. Tassi acknowledges support from the GNFM.